Donaldson/Mackenzie The Gruffalo

 This concert is the perfect antidote to panto and a wonderful Christmas treat for all the family.

 This performance is family-friendly.
 Babes in arms (children up to 2 years of age) are permitted to share a seat with each full paying adult.
-Children aged 2 years or more will require a paid ticket and seat.
-Booster seats are available on request.
+Children aged two years or more will require a paid ticket and seat.
+Booster seats are available on request (limited availability on a first-come, first-served basis).

-Image © Snowman Enterprises Limited.
+(Image © Snowman Enterprises Limited.
 The Snowman by Raymond Briggs is published by Puffin.
 The Gruffalo © Julia Donaldson and Axel Scheffler 1999.
-Published by Macmillan Children’s Books.
+Published by Macmillan Children Books.
+The Gruffalo’s Child © Julia Donaldson and Axel Scheffler 2004.
+Published by Macmillan Children’s Books.)